Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/03-wetware-assembly.md

 <AssemblyInstructionBlock title="Step 4: Securing the heating PCB into the vial holder" images={["user-guide/hardware-assembly/insert_heating_cable.jpg","user-guide/hardware-assembly/inserted_heating_cable.jpg","user-guide/hardware-assembly/heating_bottom_screws.jpg"]}>

-1. Identify the <Highlight color={colors.magenta}>slot</Highlight> on the vial holder where the flat flex cable will go through.
+1. Identify the <Highlight color={colors.magenta}>slot</Highlight> on the vial holder where the flex cable will go through.
-2. Insert the cable in the vial holder, and through the slot, with the blue side of the cable facing upwards.
+2. Insert the flex cable in the vial holder, and through the slot, with the blue side of the cable facing upwards.
 3. Pull the cable through until the heating PCB is flat with the bottom of the vial holder.
 4. Secure the PCB from the bottom using the <Highlight color={colors.teal}>two 4mm screws</Highlight>.
 5. Confirm the heating PCB is secure by gently shaking the vial holder - everything should feel secure.